How Long Is an Appraisal Good For?

 hash-markHome Appraisal Length Bottom Line

 Appraisals are only good for a finite amount of time, but it should be more than enough time to close the sale.
-For the vast majority of real estate transactions, the appraisal lasts either 120 days or six months.
+For the vast majority of real estate transactions, the appraisal is good for either 90 days, 120 days, or six months.
+For the most accurate information, it is best to consult directly with the lender or financial institution involved in the transaction, as they will have the most specific and applicable guidelines.